 The consultation activities include:

 - an open public consultation allowing the interested public and stakeholders to express their views (23 September to 16 December 2021); find a factual summary report here;

-- targeted stakeholder consultations, addressed to selected stakeholders in all Member States and at EU level (in December 2021 & February 2022);
+- targeted stakeholder consultations, addressed to selected stakeholders in all Member States and at EU level (in December 2021 & February 2022); find the contributions here.

 - stakeholder meetings to help identify and confirm the issues for the impact assessment and to receive final feedback.